robertrumney/mesh-editor/README.md

 # Unity Mesh Editor Tool

+### Note: This tool is still a work in progress.
+Please backup any meshes before utilizing the tool.

 A Unity Editor Window tool that allows you to select and remove faces of a mesh.
 This tool provides a graphical interface in the Unity Editor for selecting faces by clicking on them in the Scene view and saving the modified mesh as a new asset.

 ## Features